Succession crisis (Latter Day Saints): Campaigning after the death of Joseph Smith

 At the time of Smith's death, Rigdon, Young, and many other church leaders were out of the state on evangelical missions for the church.
 Rigdon returned to Nauvoo first (August 3) and the next day announced at a public meeting that he had received a revelation appointing him "Guardian of the Church."
-Marks called for a conference on August 8 to decide the issue.
-When Young heard about Smith's death while serving a mission in Boston, his first reaction was to ask himself “whether Joseph had taken the keys of the kingdom with him from the earth,” but he immediately felt assured that the "keys of the kingdom" rested with the church.
+William Marks called for a conference on August 8 to decide the issue.

 On August 6, Young and the rest of the Twelve returned to Nauvoo; the next day, they met with Rigdon, who repeated his claim to become the guardian of the Church.
-Young responded, "Joseph conferred upon our heads all the keys and powers belonging to the apostleship which he himself held before he was taken away".
-So while historically the First Presidency has previously led the Church, Young proposed an ad hoc Presidency of the Church in the Quorum of Twelve.
+Young responded by claiming Smith had conferred the right of succession (priesthood keys) upon himself and the Quorum of the Twelve Apostles.
+So while historically the First Presidency had previously led the Church, Young proposed an ad hoc Presidency of the Church in the Quorum of Twelve.
 Young tried diligently to persuade the people that he alone held the rights to lead the church.
 He even went so far as to ride through the streets on Smith's favorite horse, which was named Joe Duncan.